-- A. In the case of offending students, the report should be made to the Director of Student Affairs or any member of the administration who may refer the matter to the appropriate dean and/or the SPG Committee. - B. In all other cases regarding faculty or staff personnel, the report should be made to the appropriate dean, the Director of Student Affairs, or any member of the administration. - C. At LECOM at Seton Hill, reports should be made to the Vice President or any faculty member.
+- In the case of offending students, the report should be made to the Director of A. Student Affairs or any member of the administration who may refer the matter to the appropriate dean and/or the SPG Committee. - B. In all other cases regarding faculty or staff personnel, the report should be made to the appropriate dean, the Director of Student Affairs, or any member of the administration. - C. At LECOM at Seton Hill, reports should be made to the Vice President or any faculty member.

-No student or employee will be retaliated against on the basis of having asserted a good faith complaint pursuant to this policy.
+No student or employee will be retaliated against based on having asserted a good faith complaint pursuant to this policy.
 Following the investigation, LECOM will take the appropriate measures as soon as possible to redress the harms done.
 All LECOM supervisory personnel have an affirmative responsibility to report, discourage and eliminate conduct inconsistent with this policy.

-5.3.9 Food and Beverage Directives
+5.7.10 Food and Beverage Directives

 Food and beverages are not permitted in lecture halls, laboratories, classrooms, break-out rooms, study rooms, locker rooms, or the Learning Resources Centers at any time.
-The student lounge areas and outdoor areas may be used for eating and drinking.
-Appropriate trash receptacles are located throughout all campuses.